jmatuskey/hstdputils/README.md

 Auxilliary package which is installed both on Batch control nodes (or perhaps Lambdas) and within the hstdp-container.
-Provides generalized processing for HST IPPPSSOOT's, Batch planning, and Batch Job submission.
+Provides generalized processing for HST IPPPSSOOT's, job planning, and Batch Job submission.
 Acts as a replacement for OWL CAL code wrapper scripts.

 #### Core execution in container